 The ECU notifies the rider of troubles in DFI system and ignition system by lighting the FI indicator when DFI system and ignition system parts are faulty, and initiates fail-safe function.
-In case of serious troubles, the ECU stops the injection/ignition/starter motor operation.
+In case of serious troubles, the ECU stops the injection and ignition operations.